ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 }
 ```

+Be sure to set `@stencil/core` as a dependency of the package as well.

-Note: If you are distributing both the `dist` and `dist-custom-elements`, then it's up to you to choose which one of them should be available in the `module` entry.
+> Note: If you are distributing both the `dist` and `dist-custom-elements`, then it's up to you to choose which one of them should be available in the `module` entry.

 Now you can publish your library to [Node Package Manager (NPM)](https://www.npmjs.com/).
 For more information about setting up the `package.json` file, and publishing, see: [Publishing Component Library To NPM](/docs/publishing).